-Henderson-Wilder Library, located on the Fayette campus, supports UIU undergraduate and graduate academic programs by providing a full range of information resources and services that encourage learning, study, research, and collaboration.
-The building contains over 94,000 books, journals, and multimedia materials across three floors and is home to the University Archives.
-The UIU Archives preserve and promote the history of the University and our community.
+The Library supports UIU undergraduate and graduate academic programs by providing a full range of information resources and services that encourage learning, study, research, and collaboration.
 The library provides access to collections, both in print and online, that meet the curricular, research, and collaborative needs of the total university.
-Library databases, research guides by subject, and additional electronic access to e-book collections and thousands of full-text journals, references, newspapers, etc. are available via the library website at https://uiu.edu/academics/library/.
-All subscription-based databases may be accessed with the student's authorization credentials (myUIU) at anytime and anywhere; thus, providing library resources for UIU's global community.
+Library databases, research guides by subject, and additional electronic access to e-book collections and thousands of full-text journals, references, newspapers, maps, etc. are available via the library website.
+All subscription-based databases may be accessed with the student's login credentials at anytime and anywhere; thus, providing library resources for UIU's global community.

-Henderson-Wilder Library is open 7 days a week during the school year, and until 11pm most nights, providing a positive, pleasant and quiet study environment.
+Henderson-Wilder Library is open 5 days a week during the school year, providing a positive, pleasant and quiet study environment.
 Information Literacy Sessions are available upon request for classes and individuals to learn how to use library resources.
-As a learning resource center, the library houses a computer lab, study rooms, an Audio-Visual Room with a large whiteboard, computer, video player and projector in a classroom setting, the Kinney Room with an extensive collection of children's and young adult books, and an Education Curriculum Resource library.
+As a learning resource center, the library houses a computer lab, study rooms, an Audio-Visual Room with a computer, video player and projector in a classroom setting, the Kinney Room with an extensive collection of children's and young adult books, and an Education Curriculum Resource library.
 As a federal depository, United States government documents are freely available in print and online.
-The library is home to the Sensory Room, provided by Student Accessibility Services.
-The Iowa Workforce Development resource provides Iowa students, veterans and unemployed who are searching for employment information.
+The library is home to the Sensory Room, provided by Student Accessibility Services, and the LGBTQ+ Resource Room, provided by the Counseling Office.
 Laminating services are available at .08 cents per running inch with a max width of 25 inches.
+Through the Iowa GEER technology grant, UIU students enrolled at an Iowa location, or an online student living in Iowa, may check out a laptop for 1 term or an iPad for 1 session.
+Supplies are limited and distributed on a first-come, first-serve basis.

-Henderson-Wilder Library participates in several InterLibrary Loan (ILL) networks and resource-sharing consortiums, enabling library users to obtain most published and circulating material that is not owned by UIU at no cost to the UIU community.
-Interlibrary loan services are available to all UIU faculty, staff, and students at https://uiu.edu/academics/library/library-loan/ and library-loan/ and library-loan/ and library-loan/ and library-loan/ and https://uiu.edu/academics/library-loan/ and library-loan/ and library-loan/ and library-loan/ and library-loan/ and https://uiu.edu/academics/library-loan/ and https://uiu.edu/academics/library-l
+Henderson-Wilder Library participates in many InterLibrary Loan (ILL) networks and resource-sharing consortiums, enabling library users to obtain most published and circulating material that is not owned by UIU at no cost to the UIU community.
+Interlibrary loan services are available to all UIU faculty, staff, and students.

-Front Desk Telephone: 563-425-5261

-Website: https://uiu.edu/academics/library/

-E-mail: library@uiu.edu

-Like the library on Facebook @peacocklibrary
+Front Desk Telephone: 563-425-5261 Website: https://uiu.edu/academics/library/ E-mail: library@uiu.edu Like the library on Facebook @peacocklibrary